 8. VPNs Might Help You Avoid Online Price Discrimination

 VPNs can help users save money on various products that are sold online.
 If the user deploys VPNs to purchase the right products, discounts can go up to thousands of dollars.
 Different companies set different prices in different regions for the same services and products.
-With the help of a VPN, users can switch their locations to the region with the lowest price and make their purchase.
+With the help of a VPN, users can switch their locations to the region with the lowest price and make their purchases.

 The most popular examples of region-specific pricing include subscription plans to various sports streaming services such as the NBA League Pass and NFL Game Pass.
 Users can also save money when buying software applications, games and apps.
 Sometimes, users can avail big discounts when renting cars, purchasing air travel tickets, signing up for hotel rooms and much more.